glackyy/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the directory my_first_directory from /tmp directory : rm -r /tmp/my_first_directory //
 Script that changes the working directory to the previous one : cd - (don't do cd .. it won't work) // script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format : ls -al . .. /boot //
+Script that prints the type of the file named iamafile.
+The file iamafile will be in the /tmp directory when we will run your script : file /tmp/iamafile //